au-ts/cogent/docs/index.rst

 Since Cogent compiler generates C code, we would manage memory manually, like we do in any C program.

+**Cogent has a certifying compiler.**
+Cogent is designed for writing and formally verifying systems code.
+That's why we compromise on language expressiveness for verifiability.

 This documentation is for anyone who wants to try out or use Cogent.
 We assume that you have a basic understanding of the Cogent project already,